-The psychological dimensions of prominent literary texts, canvassing the complex relationship between literature and psychology from a broad range of perspectives.
+Focuses on the psychological dimensions of prominent literary texts.
+Canvasses the complex relationship between literature and psychology from a broad range of perspectives.

 While literature is inherently interdisciplinary, the relationship between literature and psychology is perhaps particularly intimate.
 Reading takes us into the minds of characters, and these characters - like the humans upon whom they are modelled - frequently face a range of psychological challenges.
 In response, they may develop characterological adaptations that can generate problems in psychological functioning - problems that affect not just the characters themselves, but also those with whom they stand in relation.